UFC Ring Girl Arianny Celeste Sizzles In Skimpy, Silky Green Top And No Pants

 “Simple, elegant, gorgeous!!!” another follower added.

-Another follower referenced Arianny’s caption and said that she was “foxy since birth.”
+Another admirer referenced Arianny’s caption and said that she was “foxy since birth.”

-One fan simply said “perfection.”
+One comment simply said, “perfection.”

 The UFC hottie frequently shares sizzling content on her Instagram page showing off her curves.
 Just a few days ago, as The Inquisitr reported, the brunette beauty shared a short video from her trip to Tulum, Mexico.
-In the clip, she donned a tiny red bikini and looked smoking hot while posing on the beach and walking through the ocean waves.
+In the clip, she sported a tiny red bikini and looked smoking hot while posing on the beach and walking in the ocean.